gantry/docs/pages/01.gantry5/02.configure/01.gantry-admin/docs.md

 The **Global Admin Panels** do not affect a single Configuration, but have influence over the entire theme.
 These panels enable you to do things like switch between and edit individual Configurations, edit and configure the Menus, and find out more about the Gantry-powered theme.

 #### Configurations

+>>>> The Configuration panel is not available in the initial beta release of Gantry5.
+We will update this documentation when available.

 ![Configurations](configurations.png)